 Marketing is an important and vital step in getting your charity’s message out there!
 It should clearly set out your charities purpose and mission and encourage people to get involved.
 You should consider your target audience and the best and most cost-effective marketing strategies before setting up your charity.

 There is a lot of background work involved in setting up a charity but with the right team of advisors, you can ensure you that you get it done right from the start.
-If you require any legal assistance with setting up your charity or expanding your charity, call LegalVision’s charity lawyers on 1300 544 755 or fill out the form on this page.
+If you require any assistance setting up your charity, read the ACNC checklist on their website.

 Was this article helpful?